 8 more die of dengue in a day

-At least eight dengue patients died and 1,100 others were hospitalised in the last 24 hours till this morning.
+At least eight dengue patients died and 1,100 others were hospitalised in the last 24 hours till yesterday morning.

 Among the deaths, one each was recorded in Chattogram and Dhaka division while two were in Dhaka North City Corporation and four in Dhaka South City Corporation.